The Disadvantages of Treating a Neurological Problem With Only Generic Voluntary Exercise

 The activity suit and exercises work with the natural torque pattern of the body to create new muscle memory.
 The new muscle memory helps the spine unwind, stabilizes asymmetrical muscles, and reduces curvature without pressure or pain.

 If a scoliosis brace has been recommended for your child, you deserve a second opinion.
-Our programs replace bracing and surgery — and allow your child to be a child.
+Our programs can replace bracing and surgery, or be combined with standard nighttime bracing treatment— and allow your child to be a child.